NYPL-Simplified/circulation/docker/README.md

     nypl/circ-webapp:2.1
 ```

-Navigate to `http://localhost/admin` to in your browser to input or update configuration information.
+Navigate to `http://localhost/admin` in your browser to visit the web admin for the Circulation Manager.
+In the admin, you can add or update configuration information.
 If you have not yet created an admin authorization protocol before, you'll need to do that before you can set other configuration.

 For troubleshooting information and installation directions for the entire Circulation Manager tool suite, please review [the full deployment instructions](https://github.com/NYPL-Simplified/Simplified/wiki/Deployment:-Quickstart-with-Docker).